Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Results

 We utilize OMP and ASP to fit an interatomic potential to a dataset containing 1593 liquid water configurations~\cite{doi:10.1073/pnas.1815117116}.
 In this case, we can test the selection of how basis functions acting between different elements are selected.
 The model employed default parameters, including basis functions up to a correlation order of $N_{\text{max}} = 3$, a maximum polynomial degree of $D_{\text{tot}} = 15$, and a cutoff radius of $r_{\text{c}} = 5.5$ Å. An algebraic smoothness prior $\Gamma$ with $p = 4$ was employed in all ACE models.

-Figure~\ref{fig:water-LR} presents the learning curve for ACE models trained on the water dataset, comparing the performance of {OMP}, {ASP}, and {BLR} solvers.
-Both {OMP} and {ASP} exhibit comparable mean absolute errors (MAE) while significantly outperforming {BLR}.
-In this case, {OMP} achieved slightly better accuracy than {ASP} while being more computationally efficient, hence we present all further results using only the {OMP} solver.
+We compared the performance of the ASP, OMP, and BLR solvers using 7 independent random splits of the dataset, each partitioned into 70\% training, 15\% validation, and 15\% test sets.
+Figure~\ref{fig:water-LR} shows the learning curves for ACE models trained on the water dataset, starting from an initial basis of 19,501 functions, with the test error evaluated along the solution path up to 10,000 active basis functions.
+Results are averaged over the 7 splits, and shaded regions indicate 95\% confidence intervals for the mean.
+OMP and ASP achieve comparable MAE and consistently outperform BLR.
+As OMP offers similar predictive accuracy while being more computationally efficient, we present all further results using only the OMP solver.

-In the following numerical test, ASP and OMP models were initialized with a basis size of approximately 19,000, and training was terminated once the number of active basis functions reached 3,000, 9,000, and 12,000.
-Table~\ref{tab:water_errors} compares the results obtained using ASP, OMP, and {BLR} with Cartesian Atomic Cluster Expansion (CACE)~\cite{cace2024}, which is a recently proposed framework that formulates atomic density expansions directly in Cartesian coordinates, bypassing the need for spherical harmonics.
+We next compared the OMP solver with Cartesian Atomic Cluster Expansion (CACE)~\cite{cace2024}, which is a recently proposed framework that formulates atomic density expansions directly in Cartesian coordinates, bypassing the need for spherical harmonics.

+In the following numerical test, the OMP model was initialized with a basis of 19,501 functions, and training was terminated once the number of active basis functions reached 3,000, 9,000, and 12,000.

+For a fair comparison, the dataset~\cite{doi:10.1073/pnas.1815117116} was partitioned into 1,354 training configurations and 239 test configurations, which were used to train and evaluate the OMP, BLR, and CACE models.
+A validation set comprising 15\% of the training data was used for model selection.

+Table~\ref{tab:water_errors} compares the results obtained using OMP and {BLR} with CACE.
 CACE \(T=0\) relies on local atomic features (similar to linear ACE), while \(T=1\) incorporates message passing to capture non-local interactions, improving accuracy at a higher computational cost.

 Notably, the ACE models fitted using OMP require significantly fewer parameters than other models in Table~\ref{tab:water_errors}.
 Specifically, the OMP solver achieves lower energy error than the CACE ($T=0$) model while using less than 50\% of the parameters.
 This is despite being a linear model, whereas CACE employs nonlinear tensor decompositions and a learnable radial basis.
 The larger force error suggests that tuning the regression weights may be beneficial, a process that should arguably also be automated in future work.